PatrikTrefil/configs/README.md

 ## Usage

 Follow the instructions in [this article](https://www.atlassian.com/git/tutorials/dotfiles).
+To setup gpg import your gpg key to using the `gpg --import <file>` command.
+To setup ssh copy your private key to `~/.ssh/id_rsa` and generate the public key using `ssh-keygen -f ~/.ssh/id_rsa -y > ~/.ssh/id_rsa.pub`.
+To setup git you need to setup gpg, because commit signing is enabled by default.
 To setup neovim install [vim-plug](https://github.com/junegunn/vim-plug) and run `nvim -c :PlugInstall`.
 To setup zsh install [oh-my-zsh](https://ohmyz.sh/#install).

 ## Credits and References